-UPDATE 2-South European bond premiums near lows as investors book in yields
+UPDATE 3-South European bond premiums near lows as investors lock in yields

 Germany's debt management office sold 2.416 billion euros in a top up of its 0.50 percent, 10-year Bund at the lowest price of 100.13, the Bundesbank said on Wednesday.

-The yield on the bonds were unchanged on the day at 0.49 percent.
+The yield on the bonds were almost 1 basis point lower on the day at 0.48 percent.

 For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets

-Reporting by Abhinav Ramnarayan; editing by Richard Balmforth
+Reporting by Abhinav Ramnarayan; editing by RLarry King